They Will Know

 The State will Raise the Kids

 The human population will increase drastically since the government will be the "birth control" of choice: no more vaginal or penile interceptions, drugs or procedures.
-The state will raise most children via high taxation.
+The state will raise most children via, unfortunately, high taxation.
 The states' new babies, fresh out of the gestation chambers, will be placed in auto-nannies, which are electric autonomous strollers, swaddled upright with body-contoured urethane foam and turned loose in designated urban or suburban areas.
 Auto-nannies will be everywhere, blending in with the flow of living.
 They will have independent system redundancy and probabilistic error itineraries so accidents and breakdowns will be rare.
 They will also be weaponized to neutralize assholes who might otherwise be charged with grand theft auto-nanny.
 The auto-nanny will run the baby all over town, a daily tour of the microcosm, different each day, even nightlife, grasping reflex opportunities a plenty, "boob-o-matic" breastfeeding with seamless spit up and drool control, fecal and urine separation and skillful avoidance of the bountiful “dangers buffet” offered in the city.
-The auto-nanny's multi-gender and multi-racial animatronic face will speak and sing to the baby in male, female, and LGBTQ+ voices, as well as make animal and other sounds, as they roam around the town.
+The auto-nanny's multi-gender and multi-racial animatronic face will speak and sing to the baby in multi-gender, multi-ethnic voices, as well as make animal and other sounds, as they roam around the town.
 The baby will be able to reach out and touch the animatronic face, a different culture and/or gender each day.
 The auto-nanny will manipulate and massage the baby, even stopping in natural places or parks, hoisting it to the ground and letting the infant frolic around independently, prodding it to start crawling and then walking.
 Don’t worry about having to dodge these strollers as you walk about your day; they will dodge you, even taking wing in emergencies, the giggling baby enjoying every nanosecond of its new existence instead of having had its "clump of cells" terminated by the morally superior abortion rights people.

 Some Kids will be Raised by Human Parents